 - This mutation causes some of the proliferated cells to have more affinity and some of them less.
-Cells with more affinity proliferate more, making that Ab more and more that has stronger affinity towards antigen.
+Cells with more affinity proliferate more, making that Ab more and stronger the affinity towards antigen.
 This is called Affinity maturation.

 - Hence, making them more and more specific.

-So, now we have understand how Ab’s types are formed.
+So, now we have understood how Ab’s types are formed.
 But what are those types?
 This brings us to the next question.

 What are the types and functions of Ab?